box/brainy/README.md

 While Brainy will work as a drop-in replacement for Smarty in most applications, there are some differences that may make it difficult to switch.

-A complete list of incompatibilities is listed [on the wiki](https://gitenterprise.inside-box.net/mbasta/brainy/wiki/Smarty-Incompatibilities).
+A complete list of differences is listed [on the wiki](https://gitenterprise.inside-box.net/mbasta/brainy/wiki/Differences-from-Smarty).

-### Added Features

-- `stripwhitespace` filter: This functions similarly to `trimwhitespace`, but does not strip HTML comments and does not account for HTML elements like `<pre>` or `<textarea>`.
-For many applications, these features are not necessary and using `stripwhitespace` instead of `trimwhitespace` can greatly improve performance.
-- The `Smarty` class has a `safe_lookups` member that gives control over Brainy's behavior when an undefined variable or array value is accessed.

 ## Where is Brainy headed?